jlapeyre/Symata.jl/README.md

 ### About versions

+The master branch supports only v0.7 and greater.

+For Julia v0.6.3, install the version tagged `v0.3.0`.
+Compared to the `jv0.5only` branch, a few features are disabled due to changes between v0.5 and v0.6.2.
+Three percent of the tests fail.

 For Julia v0.5, install branch `jv0.5only`.
 No development is done on this branch, only fixes for changing dependencies.

-For Julia v0.6.2, install the lastest tagged version.
-Compared to the `jv0.5only` branch, a few features are disabled due to changes between v0.5 and v0.6.2.
-Three percent of the tests fail.

-Symata is sufficiently complex to make keeping up with changes to Julia an enormous task, requiring much more than simply changing syntax.
-I won't update Symata (much) until after the Julia API stabilizes with 1.0.
+Most of Symata's functionality in Julia v0.5 is preserved in v0.6.
+Even less functionality was lost in upgrading from v0.6 to v0.7-beta.
+Development will focus on regaining the functionality that Symata had on Julia v0.5.

+NOTE: The syntax for `PatternTest` has been changed, but is not reflected in many examples, such as the Jupyter notebooks.
+Do `symata > ?
+PatternTest`, and see "./sjtext/pattern_test.sj" for information on the new syntax.

 ### Symata is